boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/formatting-measure-type-column.md

 # Formatting Measure Type Column

-Measure type column values can be formatted based on the following different options:
+The values in the Measure Type column can be formatted based on various options available:

 **Type**

-The value display type of measure column can be defined based on the displayed data.
-For example, if you display the sales amount column, then the type can be defined as `Currency`.
+The display type of the measure column value can be determined by the type of data being displayed.
+For example, if you are displaying the sales amount column, then the type can be defined as `Currency`.

 ![Type](/static/assets/visualizing-data/working-with-widgets/images/formattingmeasuretypecolumn_type.PNG)

 **Representation**

-The value display format can be defined by the representation.
-For example, by selecting thousands, the value 10,000 will be displayed as 10K.
+The format of the displayed value can be defined by the representation.
+For instance, by selecting thousands, the value 10,000 will be shown as 10K.

 ![Representation](/static/assets/visualizing-data/working-with-widgets/images/formattingmeasuretypecolumn_representation.PNG)

 **Lakhs and Crores support**

-Cultures from countries including India, Pakistan, Bangladesh, and Nepal have Lakhs and Crores support.
+Cultures from countries such as India, Pakistan, Bangladesh, and Nepal offer support for Lakhs and Crores.
 For example, the value of 1,00,000 is displayed as 1L.

 ![Lakhs Selection](/static/assets/visualizing-data/working-with-widgets/images/lakhs-selection.png#max-width=50%)

 ![Lakhs in widget](/static/assets/visualizing-data/working-with-widgets/images/lakhs-reflected-in-grid.png#max-width=50%)

-When support culture is selected, there will be a checkbox that is needed to enable lakhs and crores along with auto representation.
-This helps in handling existing value.
+When the support culture is selected, there will be a checkbox that needs to be enabled to utilize lakhs and crores along with auto representation.
+This helps in managing existing values.

 ![Auto represenation checkbox](/static/assets/visualizing-data/working-with-widgets/images/lakhsandcrores-auto-representation.png#max-width=50%)